anthonynarine/components/README.md

 # components
-This project is to create a navigation bar with links to pages that will have some reusable components.
-The components will include a dropdown box, Accordion, Button, Flex, Tables and A Search bar
+This project is to create reusable Buttons, Accordion, Dropdown Box, Modal and a Table.
+This project was styled using tailwind css.